ernsheong/joncloudgeek.com/content/blog/what-is-google-cloud-anthos/index.md

   - anthos
 ---

+{{< figure src="./anthos-bridge-between-on-prem-and-gcp.jpg" alt="Anthos, the bridge between on-prem and Google Cloud" caption="Anthos, the bridge between on-prem and Google Cloud" >}}

 ## Introduction

 It's no secret that Google Cloud is still catching up with AWS and Azure in terms of market share.
-Anthos, first announced at Google Cloud Next in April 2019, is Google Cloud's gambit to gain market share in the enterprise.
+[Anthos](https://cloud.google.com/anthos/), first announced at Google Cloud Next in April 2019, is Google Cloud's gambit to gain market share in the enterprise.

 Even as of this year, [80% of workloads are still on-premises](https://www.ibm.com/blogs/cloud-computing/2019/03/05/20-percent-cloud-transformation/).
 With Anthos, Google is hitting this need by giving enterprises a _uniform interface_ that abstracts away the complexity of deploying to on-premises and/or in the cloud.